mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

 **True**: Files can be deleted as part of a scheduled data retention job.
-Doesn't apply to custom retention policies.
+This doesn't apply to custom retention policies.

 **False**: Files can't be deleted as part of a scheduled data retention job.